Providing Quality Care

 As our valued provider, your ability to serve our members is important.
 Western Sky Community Care is here with information to help you provide the very best care.
 This information is part of our Quality Improvement (QI) program designed to address both the quality and safety of services provided to your patients and our members.

 You are essential to providing the highest-quality healthcare possible for our members, and your satisfaction is important to us, too.
 We assess your experience with the health plan through an annual Provider Satisfaction Survey.
-These survey results will be reviewed by Western Sky Community Care and will be key to helping us improve the provider experience, so please be sure to complete the survey if you receive one in the 4th quarter.
+These survey results will be reviewed by Western Sky Community Care and will be key to helping us improve the provider experience, so please be sure to complete the survey if you receive one.
+Your feedback informs improvement opportunities and quality initiatives.